alphagov/gds-api-adapters/README.md

 ## App-level Authentication

 The API Adapters currently support either HTTP Basic or OAuth2 (bearer token) authentication.
-This allows an application to identify itself with another where required.
-This is currently used by the GdsApi::Panopticon::Registerer adapter, which  expects a constant called PANOPTICON_API_CREDENTIALS to be defined that identifies the calling applicatioh to Panopticon:
+This allows an application to identify itself to another where required.
+This is currently used by the `GdsApi::Panopticon::Registerer` adapter, which  expects a constant called `PANOPTICON_API_CREDENTIALS` to be defined that identifies the calling application to Panopticon:

     PANOPTICON_API_CREDENTIALS = { bearer_token: 'MY_BEARER_TOKEN' }